eneam/mboxviewer/README.md

 * open a single or multiple selected mails or group of related mails in external browser;
 * sort emails by date, from, to, subject and conversation columns;
 * find user defined text in the message and highlight all occurrences;
-* search mails by user defined date range and text in the subject, sender, recepient, cc, bcc, message text, attachments text and attachment names;
+* search mails by user defined date range and text in the subject, sender, recipient, cc, bcc, message text, attachments text and attachment names;
 * search for mails that didn't match the search criteria specified by a user;
 * support for header fields and body text encoded with any Windows supported character sets/page codes;
 * ability to compose mail list from single or multiple search results and archiving if desired;